Most people have heard the term “water weight.” However, it may not mean much to you unless

 retention that persists (in women or men) may be a sign of a hormone imbalance and

-• Specific medications.
+something you should discuss with your doctor. - Specific medications.
 Some drugs (like those for high blood pressure, depression, and

 pain relief) can cause water weight gain.
 So can certain chemotherapy medications.
 If